andrew/ultimate-awesome/README.md

 - [awesome-vulkan](https://github.com/vinjn/awesome-vulkan) - Awesome Vulkan ecosystem.
 - [awesome-robotic-tooling](https://github.com/protontypes/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
 - [awesome-robotic-tooling](https://github.com/Ly0n/awesome-robotic-tooling) - Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
-- [awesome-cyber-skills](https://github.com/joe-shenouda/awesome-cyber-skills) - A curated list of hacking environments where you can train your cyber skills legally and safely.
 - [awesome-systematic-trading](https://github.com/paperswithbacktest/awesome-systematic-trading) - A curated list of awesome libraries, packages, strategies, books, blogs, tutorials for systematic trading.
 - [awesome-flutter-cn](https://github.com/crazycodeboy/awesome-flutter-cn) - 一个很棒的Flutter学习资源，官方教程，插件，工具，文章，App，视频教程等的资源列表.
 - [awesome-css-learning](https://github.com/micromata/awesome-css-learning) - A tiny list limited to the best CSS Learning Resources.